Shruti-Mahato/PythonProject/README.md

 	Remove the record from hr file through function already created Day1
 ```
 > Optional <br>
->	Update the above programs to generate the emp_id automatically to avoid duplicates
+> Update the above programs to generate the emp_id automatically to avoid duplicates.

 ### Create a function for Employee :